"I shall tell you why the Tomarin Knights are

 The southern most Citadel.
 Conducts a lot of trade with the nations to the south.
 Sees the most caravans from the south.
 Also, this is a cultural melting pot.
 The northern citadels consider Ochsauwer to be contaminated by weak blood from the south.
 The duke here is served by a sybrenar chancellor.

-Urumok is the citadel closest to the northern Shard Mountains, which is home to many dangerous monsters.
+Urumok is the northern most citadel.
+The region is home to many dangerous monsters.
 Urumok deals with packs of winter wolves, shard trolls, ice worms and other dangerous beasts in the far mountainous northeast.

 |Breinstauer||4,600||Ruled by a duke who is the cousin of the Duke of Thaede.
 These two cousins hate each other and the two citadels are almost perpetually at war.|